 There are two types of spam traps: pristine spam traps and recycled spam traps.
 The worst thing that can happen to your sender’s reputation is to be caught in a SPAM trap.

 Organizations using bulk email should follow best practices and legal requirements.
-They should do it to ensure that they do not violate any laws or regulations in the process.
+They should do it to ensure that they do not violate any laws in the process.

 Let’s take a closer look at what different types of spam traps are.